yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

     mask: u32x8;
 }
 ```

+(XXX: The following TreeIndex explanation should happen before we do the wide transform)

 Also, since we are now doing SIMD, we would like to leave our inefficient heterogeneous tree nodes
 behind.
 There's two problems with the heterogenous tree, the main one being the memory we have to